blipk/Customised-Workspaces/README.md

 ## Worksets - Gnome-Shell Extension

-Create isolated and customised workspaces each with different favourite applications that can be saved to worksets and organized into collections..
+Create isolated and customised workspaces each with different favourite applications that can be saved to worksets and organized into collections.

 ### Supported Gnome-Shell versions